hamzahsn/fullstack-react-node/README.md

 | `npm run uild-server`  |         build the server         |
 | `npm run dev-client`   |       Starting client side       |
 | `npm run dev-server`   |     Starting the server side     |

+## Why?

+## folder structure

+## What I used here

+## Contribution

+Found a bug or want to contribute? you can server yourself and open an issue before I give a clear instruction how to do it or how to open a PR here :wink:

+## How to use it

+## Like it?

+If you like this project then you can just :star: it